tombroucke/privatewpackagist/README.md

 # TODO

--   Calculate checksum after download instead of when packages.json is generated, and store it in the DB.
 -   Add license key env variable validation to PuC.
 -   Add failed releases in notification email
 -   Exhaustive testing